StinaAxelsson/contactbook-project3/README.md

 # UX
 ## User Stories
 As a user I want...
-* ..that the programme is simple to understand and what it is about.
+* ..that the program is simple to understand and what it is about.
 * .. to get feedback of what is happening when navigate thrue the programme/app.
 * .. to add contact, be able to see all my saved contacts and to delete one or all.
-* .. ways to get back to start or menu easy.
+* .. ways to get back to menu easy.

 ## Site Owner Goals
-As a developer of this programme, my goals was..
+As a developer of this program, my goals was..
-* To build a programme that can store and add information from a user.
+* To build a program that can store and add information from a user.
 * Make it easy for user to understand what it is about and how to use it.
 * To make functions that add and store user inputs in API google sheets.
 * Create functions like add a contact, open exisiting contacts and delete.
+* Make a readable code

 ## Structure
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/flowchart.jpg)

-Structure of this programme is what you can see in the flowchart here.
-There is six different task from a menu that get the user to the function depending on what the user input.
+Structure of this program is what you can see in the flowchart here.
+There is six different task from a menu that get the user to the different functions depending on what the user input.
 Every function has a way to get back to the menu or quit the programme after the task is done.
 In the flowchart every function has a own colour just to make it easy to follow.

 [Back to Top](https://github.com/StinaAxelsson/contactbook-project3#contact-book-python-application)
 # Features
 ## Existing Features
 * Start Menu
   - Programme starts with this welcome message and a list of choises.
-The user needs to input the number of what task they want to follow and the programme open that function.
+The user needs to input the number of what task they want to follow and the program open that function.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/start.png)
 * Add a new contact
   * When add a new contact, user need to fill in first name, last name, phone number and email and then the information will be saved in the worksheet gspread.
   * Validation message when the user have correctly enter all the information.
   * Error message if user put more than 11 digits on phone number, and if user enter letters in phone numbers.
   * Error message is user have not entered a valid email address.
-  * I have chosen to not give error message if user want to enter digits in "First Name" and "Last Name" just because if there is a company that using numbers in their name i want that to work.
+  * I have chosen to not give error message if user want to enter digits in "First Name" and "Last Name" just because if there is a company that using numbers in their name I want that to work with no issues.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/addnew.png)
 * view all existing contacts
   * This function will open all the existing contacts that is saved in the worksheet and print them out.
-  * Gives a choise to go back to menu or quit programe from here.
+  * Gives a choise to go back to menu or quit program from here.
 ![](https://github.com/StinaAxelsson/contactbook-project3/blob/main/assets/wireframes/viewall.png)
 * Delete one contact
   * If a user wants to delete a contact, they have to search for the contact first and will be giving 4 choises in a search-menu what they will search for.
 "First name", "Last name", "Phone number" or their "E-mail" and then the contact will be printed out.